 Brandt School students are strategic thinkers, go-getters and use their entrepreneurship skills to drive innovative change.
 Chosen on the basis of their outstanding undergraduate university grades, their interdisciplinary orientation, talent and high motivation, they have excellent knowledge of the English language, and often work experience in policy making and diplomacy.

-- 120 students have graduated from the Brandt School since 2002.
+More than 450 students have graduated from the Brandt School since 2004.